 Image source: Joseph Brent.

-There is an ever increasing demand to decrease greenhouse gas (GHG) emissions as global awareness of climate change continues to grow.
-In the UK around a third of our total GHG emissions comes from the transport sector.
-To try and combat this, the government aims to phase out petrol and diesel cars, with sales of new combustion engine models to be banned by 2035 and a desire for almost every van and car to be zero emission by 2050.
+The government has plans to phase out petrol and diesel cars, with sales of new combustion engine models to be banned by 2030 and a desire for almost every van and car to be zero emission by 2050.
 At the end of 2018, electric vehicles accounted for only 0.5% of the vehicles on the road.
 A lot therefore needs to be done if the government’s targets are to be reached.

 Electric vehicles (EVs) or Ultra Low Emission Vehicles (ULEVs) can typically be broken down into three categories, with the first two being far more popular and commercially viable:

 - All electric or battery electric vehicles (BEVs), where the battery is the only power source.

 - Plug-in hybrids (PHEVs), which can switch between running on electricity or fossil fuels.

 - Fuel cell electric vehicles (FCEVs), which generate their own electricity from a fuel source.

 What is an FCEV?

 An FCEV stores fuel in a tank similar to a traditional internal combustion engine, but rather than the fuel being petrol or diesel, it is pressurised hydrogen.
 Electricity is then generated via an electrochemical reaction which drives the electric motors, with the only byproduct of the reaction being water, meaning that they are zero emission vehicles.